swiftlang/swift-evolution/proposals/nnnn-async-await.md

 ## Introduction

-Modern Swift development involves a lot of asynchronous programming using closures and completion handlers, but these APIs are hard to use.
+Modern Swift development involves a lot of asynchronous (or "async") programming using closures and completion handlers, but these APIs are hard to use.
 This gets particularly problematic when many asynchronous operations are used, error handling is required, or control flow between asynchronous calls gets complicated.
 This proposal describes a language extension to make this a lot more natural and less error prone.

 This design introduces a [coroutine model](https://en.wikipedia.org/wiki/Coroutine) to Swift.
 Functions can opt into to being `async`, allowing the programmer to compose complex logic involving asynchronous operations using the normal control-flow mechanisms.
-The compiler is responsible for translating an asynchronous functions into the appropriate set of closures and state machines.
+The compiler is responsible for translating an asynchronous functions into an appropriate set of closures and state machines.

 This proposal defines the semantics of asynchronous functions.
 However, it does not provide concurrency: that is covered by a separate proposal to introduce structured concurrency, which associates asynchronous functions with concurrently-executing tasks and provides APIs for creating, querying, and cancelling tasks.

-This draws some inspiration (and most of the Motivation section) from an earlier proposal written by [Chris Lattner](https://github.com/lattner) and [Joe Groff](https://github.com/jckarter), available [here](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619).
+This proposal draws some inspiration (and most of the Motivation section) from an earlier proposal written by [Chris Lattner](https://github.com/lattner) and [Joe Groff](https://github.com/jckarter), available [here](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619).
 That proposal itself is derived from a proposal written by [Oleg Andreev](https://github.com/oleganza), available [here](https://gist.github.com/oleganza/7342ed829bddd86f740a).
 It has been significantly rewritten (again), and many details have changed, but the core ideas of asynchronous functions have remained the same.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)

 ## Motivation: Completion handlers are suboptimal

-Async programming with explicit callbacks has many problems, which we’ll explore below.
-We propose to address these by introducing async functions into the language.
-Async functions allow asynchronous code to be written as straightline code.
+Async programming with explicit callbacks (also called completion handlers) has many problems, which we’ll explore below.
+We propose to address these problems by introducing async functions into the language.
+Async functions allow asynchronous code to be written as straight-line code.
 They also allow the implementation to directly reason about the execution pattern of the code, allowing callbacks to run far more efficiently.

 #### Problem 1: Pyramid of doom

-A sequence of simple asynchronous operations often involves deeply-nested closures.
-Here is a made up example showing this:
+A sequence of simple asynchronous operations often requires deeply-nested closures.
+Here is a made-up example showing this:

 ```swift
 func processImageData1(completionBlock: (result: Image) -> Void) {